Curriculum and Course Descriptions

 NURS 510 Historical, Philosophical and Theoretical Foundations of Nursing

-NURS 516/MBA 616 Applications of Legal & Ethical Principles to Healthcare Management
+NURS 516 Applications of Legal & Ethical Principles to Healthcare Management

 This course examines legal and ethical issues nursing and other health care managers negotiate as they manage the delivery of health care.
-The manager as the steward of ethics weaves throughout the course.
-A second thread involves the importance of education for all staff and staff inclusion in ethical decision-making.
+Themes throughout the course include the manager as the steward of ethics and the importance of ethical awareness for all staff and staff inclusion in ethical decision making.
 The use of an organizational ethics committee will be practiced utilizing an ethical decision-making model which focuses on the importance of organizational values/mission, personal ethics, professional standards, and evidence-based decision-making.
 The influence of faith-based values on ethical decision-making will be outlined with students expected to identify and reflect how their own personal values shape their ethical positions.
 The context of the ethical response of management to medical errors and malpractice claims also will be examined.
 Multiple case studies that reflect these issues will be used to engage the students in decision-making regarding an appropriate managerial response.

 This course provides a conceptual model of the American health care system and the governmental system of developing and implementing health policy.
 This includes a theoretical framework as well as a delineation of the functions and roles of the major sectors of the U.S. health care system.